-Contact us at email@example.com to start the process.
-We will send you an invoice that you can pay online or with a check.
+Contact us at firstname.lastname@example.org to start the process or order online (see above).
 Upgrades are only eligible for purchases by the company that made the original purchase.

 We let our customers know about major product updates and new products through our newsletter.
 You can sign up for the newsletter when you create an account or you can email us at email@example.com and we'll add you to the newsletter.